 And by work, I mean real work.
 A typical math homework assignment will take a minimum of 2-3 hours.
 Sometimes much longer if you get stuck.
 But fear no more – BI offers great tutoring services that will help you get your problems squared away.
 Not to mention that the first semester you will probably have 5 classes a week.
 3 hours/lecture, which will take up a good half of your week just attending classes.

 Practice, practice, practice

-While professors give a great basis for further learning, your success is fully dependent of your ability to sit down and dedicate hours of your time to study.
-Example: while studying Python, you will be given enough material to get you covered, but you have to write the code YOURSELF.
-Watching the professor program may give you a false sense of knowledge – you may fully understand what the code does, but won’t be able to replicate it yourself due to lack of practice.
+While professors give a great basis for further learning.
+Your success is fully dependent of your ability to sit down and dedicate hours of your time to study.
+While studying Python, you will be given enough material to get you covered.
+But you have to write the code YOURSELF.
+Watching the professor program may give you a false sense of knowledge.
+You may fully understand what the code does.
+But won’t be able to replicate it yourself due to lack of practice.

 Keep up with English

 Norwegians are really good at mastering the English language.
 So much so that some students struggle to understand and follow textbooks and verbal instruction.
 Not anticipating how fluent some professors are at conversational and academic English.